Attitudes to Sustainability – take part in the project.

 Our Youth Listening Project surveys will run over a period of five years.
 They are designed to help you explore and question your own feelings, learning, thinking, knowledge, and assumptions around sustainability.
-Through which we would gain a better insight into how young people, teachers, and other community members and educators feel about sustainability and sustainability education.
+Through which we gain a better insight into how children, young people, teachers, and other community members and educators feel about sustainability and sustainability education.